Flagsmith/flagsmith-docs/docs/index.md

 # Overview

 [Bullet Train](https://bullet-train.io/) lets you manage features across web, mobile and server side applications.
+Bullet Train is 100% Open Source.
+Host yourself or let us take care of the hosting.

 The application consist of 3 components: